rifley/league-stats/README.md

 _Week Three_

 - [x] Implement Firebase user authentication.
-- [ ] Save and retrieve data using Firebase, making sure to structure your data according to Firebase guidelines.
+- [x] Save and retrieve data using Firebase, making sure to structure your data according to Firebase guidelines.
-- [ ] Employ the Firebase-RecyclerAdapter to display from your database.
+- [x] Employ the Firebase-RecyclerAdapter to display from your database.
 - [x] Use SharedPreferences to save an important piece of data in your app.
 - [x] Utilize dialogs to inform users of login status

+#### Wants
+* Summoner match history on summoner activity (recycler view, seperate API call)

+* Backpack specific to firebase user auth